davidebreso/mkeyb/readme.md

 [http://www.drivesnapshot.de/freedos/mkeyb.htm](http://www.drivesnapshot.de/freedos/mkeyb.htm)

-The original version of mKEYB requires a 80286 or better machine.
+The original version of mKEYB requires an 80286 or better processor.
 This repository hosts a modified version of mKEYB that can run on XT machines.

 ## How it works